Banstead War Memorial.

 CULL, Stanley Morris

-Inscribed incorrectly on the Banstead War memorial as S M Scull.*.
+Inscribed incorrectly on the Banstead War memorial as S M Scull.*

-Trooper Stanley Cull Trooper 7893618
+Trooper Stanley Cull

 Royal Armoured Corps 23rd Hussars.